elixir-europe/rdmkit/pages/your_tasks/creating_data_workflow.md

 * A diagram may include sensitive or confidential information or reveal critical details that could be exploited by attackers, such as system vulnerabilities or data access points.
 Therefore, be cautious about sharing information publicly.
 Ensure that appropriate security measures are in place and such information is properly protected to prevent security breaches.
 * While a diagram is a helpful tool, it is usually not legally binding without a formal, written description of the workflow.
 It’s good practice to complement your diagram with a full textual annex to ensure the process is well-documented and understood.
 * Content of the diagram will depend on many factors.
 It is good practice to start with definition of the targeted audience (project partners, data managers, funders, public) and main purpose (capturing life of project data, clarification of data protection framework​, description of pre-processing steps).
 Based on the targeted audience and purpose, you can then more precisely define the scope of your diagram, i.e. what (not) to include.
 These can be physical assets and entities (partners/people, storage locations, instruments, datasets, documents) or logical elements of your project (processes, data types, partner roles).
-* Same as DMP, the diagram is a living resource and should be updated as the research project progresses.
+* Same as DMPs, the diagram is a living resource and should be updated as the research project progresses.

 ### Solution

-* Start with simple top level diagram​.
+* Start with a simple top level diagram​.
 Share it and get feedback on what can be refined.

 * You can follow these steps.
   1. List all assets.